digiltd/oh-rtd-test/Configuring-the-openHAB-runtime.md

 This page describes the different places in which the openHAB runtime can be configured and customized.

-**Note**: The configuration files are text files that may be edited with any text editor you wish.
+**Note**: The configuration files are text files that can be edited with any text editor of your choice.
 Nevertheless, you may want to use the openHAB designer to edit them, and you will get informed about any syntax error.
 Note that the expected file encoding is UTF-8.

 ## General Configuration